 And

-Ministry of Labor , Health and Social Affairs of the Republic of Georgia
+Ministry of Labour, Health and Social Affairs of the Republic of Georgia

 Preamble:

-In line with strengthening and expanding cooperation between two friend countries of the Islamic Republic of Iran and Republic of Georgia , in all areas of health , the following Memorandum of Understanding was prepared in 7 Articles in friendly atmosphere and with mutual Understanding which indicate warm and friendly relationship between the Ministry of Health & Medical Education of I.R. of Iran and the Ministry of Labor , Health and Social Affairs of the Republic of Georgia,
+In line with strengthening and expanding cooperation between two friend countries of the Islamic Republic of Iran and Georgia , in all areas of health , the following Memorandum of Understanding was prepared in 7 Articles in friendly atmosphere and with mutual Understanding which indicate warm and friendly relationship between the Ministry of Health & Medical Education of I.R. of Iran and the Ministry of Labor , Health and Social Affairs of the Republic of Georgia,

 that hereinafter will called parties .